About Visual Arts

 The department extends learning beyond the classroom and studios by sponsoring exhibitions in the UIS Visual Arts Gallery located on the second floor of the Health and Sciences Building.
 Students attend openings and workshops and gain experience in viewing works by a variety of local, national and international professional artists.
 Graduating students will present their senior exhibitions in the gallery.

 The University of Illinois Springfield is located on the Southeast side of Springfield near Lake Springfield.
 Its 746-acre campus is located in the thriving capital city of Springfield, the proud home of Abraham Lincoln.
-Springfield offers a vibrant visual arts scene including the Springfield Art Association, Prairie Art Alliance, and Demo Projects.
+Springfield offers a vibrant visual arts scene including the Springfield Art Association, Pharmacy Gallery, and many others.

 The University of Illinois Springfield (UIS) Art and Artifacts Collection is composed of works of art and historical and cultural artifacts of quality and inherent value that exemplify the University’s commitment to excellence in teaching, research, scholarship, creative accomplishment, and public service.
 The collection exists to encourage an environment of life-long learning, enriching the cultural lives of members of the campus, Springfield, and surrounding communities.

 Visual Arts Events